cobleg/EnergyFinancialMarkets/Assignment-questions.md

 	- Electricity price: $60/MWh
 	**Key points**
 	- N-1 capacity: 3 x 250 MW = 750 MW
+	- Maximum sent-out capacity = (1-0.04)x0.95

 1. Identify two reasons influencing Bec’s decision to select _N-1_ as her preferred initial approach.
 (2 marks) **Key points**
 	- N-1 is a simple risk management strategy to understand.
 	- If one unit fails, there is a spare unit to supply the required volume
 1. Identify the issues with volume limit use, with specific reference to the business plan and market risks of Diverse Energy.
 (2 marks)
+	**Key points**
+	- There is a location risk assuming that all of the units are behind the same connection point.
+Still vulnerable to a loss of a transmission line.
+	-